Pathé: United Kingdom

-On 7 June 2021, it was announced that Warner Bros.
-Pictures would return to distributing Pathé films in the UK after the then-current deal with Disney expired on 30 June 2021 with the first films being released under the new deal being Parallel Mothers and The Duke.
-Unlike the 2009 deal, this new deal will include home video and digital rights as well, which Fox/Disney previously handled.
+On 7 June 2021, a few weeks before the expiration of the Fox deal, Pathé UK announced they would revert their distribution to Warner Bros.
+Pictures, with the first films being released under the new deal being Parallel Mothers and The Duke.
+Unlike the 2009 deal, this new deal would also include home video and digital rights as well, which Fox/Disney previously handled.